 Recognition of prior learning

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-On successful completion you will receive the CPC30211 Certificate III in Carpentry
+On completion, you will receive the CPC30211 Certificate III in Carpentry.

 How to apply

 A training contract must be completed by the employer and apprentice within the first two weeks of employment.